-FROM: Michael E. McKenney
+FROM:

-Acting Deputy Inspector General for Audit
+Michael E. McKenney Deputy Inspector General for Audit

-SUBJECT: Final Audit Report - Fiscal Year 2013 Statutory Review of Compliance
+SUBJECT:

-With the Freedom of Information Act (Audit # 201330006)
+Final Audit Report - Fiscal Year 2014 Statutory Review of Compliance With the Freedom of Information Act (Audit # 201430006)

-This report presents the results of our review to determine whether the Internal Revenue Service (IRS) improperly withheld information requested in writing based on the Freedom of Information Act (FOIA)1 exemption (b)(3), in conjunction with Internal Revenue Code (I.R.C.)
-Section (§) 6103,2 and/or FOIA exemption (b)(7) or by replying that responsive records were not available or did not exist.
+This report presents the results of our review to determine whether the Internal Revenue Service (IRS) improperly withheld information requested by taxpayers in writing, based on Freedom of Information Act (FOIA)1 exemption (b)(3), in conjunction with Internal Revenue Code (I.R.C.)
+Section (§) 6103, and/or FOIA exemption (b)(7) or by replying that responsive records were not available.
+Specifically, this included determining whether the IRS had adequate and effective policies and procedures to ensure that all of these requests were processed timely and information was not improperly withheld.
+In addition, we determined whether IRS disclosure officers erroneously disclosed sensitive taxpayer information when responding to written FOIA, Privacy Act of 19742 (Privacy Act), or I.R.C. § 6103 information requests.

-The Treasury Inspector General for Tax Administration (TIGTA) is required to conduct periodic audits to determine if the IRS properly denied written requests for tax account information.
+The Treasury Inspector General for Tax Administration is required to conduct periodic audits to determine if the IRS properly denied written requests for tax account information.
 We are also required to include the results in one of our Semiannual Reports to Congress.
-This is our fourteenth review of denials of FOIA, Privacy Act of 1974,3 and I.R.C. § 6103 requests.
-The review is included in our Fiscal Year 2013 annual audit plan and addresses the major management challenge of Taxpayer Protection and Rights.
+This is our fifteenth review of denials of FOIA, Privacy Act, and I.R.C. § 6103 requests.
+This review is included in our Fiscal Year 2014 annual audit plan and addresses the major management challenge of Taxpayer Protection and Rights.